MandarGogate/av-challenge-website/download.md

 ## Data

-The data is available for download here.
+The data will be made available here by 1st June 2022.